 Cons:

 Microsoft Power BI is a suite of business analytics tools that deliver insights throughout your organization.
-It’s tightly integrated with other Microsoft products, making it an attractive choice for companies already using that software ecosystem.
+Tightly integrated with Microsoft 365, Azure, and Excel, it is a natural choice for companies already running on the Microsoft ecosystem.
+The addition of Copilot AI brings natural language analytics to business users across plans.

 Use Cases: